hsguidi/EasyIsing/README.md

 ### Usage

 When imported, there are four classes of objects that can be used.
-You just have to create an instance with the desired arguments.
+The user just have to create an instance with the desired arguments.
 For example:

 ```Python